 It’s easy to make your own oven-dried tomatoes!
-These tomatoes bring a ton of flavor to your recipes.
+These tomatoes are tangy and delicious, and will bring a ton of flavor to your recipes.

 How long can you store oven-dried tomatoes?